Local Growth Plan: Our Economy

 Life sciences, pharmaceuticals and process industries

-Current state: 8,000 employed in life sciences in the North East CA area.
+Current state: 8,000 employed in life sciences in the North East MSA area.

 Comparative advantage: Over 10% of England’s employment in pharma manufacturing – about 3,800.